axelerant/create-drupal-theme/README.md

 ### Component structure
 ---
 The theme genertor would ask you which files you want to generate for the the component,
-- sass - will contain the styles for component
+- sass - *will contain the styles for component*
-- json - will contain the data for the component, ex: title, description.
+- json - *will contain the data for the component, ex: title, description.*
-- twig - will contain the markup for the component
+- twig - *will contain the markup for the component*
-- markdown - documentation
+- markdown - *documentation*
-- stories - the story js file
+- stories - *the story js file*
-- typescript - additional js file
+- typescript - *additional js file*

-Based on your component needs, choose which file you need.
+Based on your component needs, choose which files you need.

-Check the button component example provided with the theme.
+Please check the button component example provided with the theme.

 ## Build commands

 ### Compile theme

-In order to compile the assets of the theme, this also includes compiling sass inside components, we use gulp,
+In order to compile the assets of the theme, this also compiles sass inside components,

 ```bash
 yarn gulp